jillesvangurp/spring-depend/README.md

 # Spring-depend

 Simple tool for analyzing spring dependencies.
-Such tools exist but they seemed to be hopelessly bundled with crappy IDE plugins.
+Such tools exist but they seemed to be bundled with complicated IDE plugins, which makes standalone usage a bit hard.
 This is a standalone thing.
 All you need is a spring application context.

   - `Map<String, Set<String>> getBeanDependencies()` returns a list of all the beans in your context and their dependencies
   - `Map<String, Set<String>> getReverseBeanDependencies()` returns reverse dependencies